enso-org/enso/docs/runtime/ir-caching.md

 Having done this, we have broken any links that the IR may hold between modules, and can serialise each module individually.

+This serialisation must take place _after_ codegen has happened as it modifies the IR in place.
+The compiler can handle giving it to the offloaded serialisation thread.
+It _may_ be necessary to `duplicate` the IR before handing it to this thread, but this should be checked during development.

 ## Storing the IR

 The serialized IR needs to be stored in a location that is tied to the library